 Personalised Ferrero Rocher Sweet Tree, 25cm x 10cm x 15cm: £29.99, Prezzy Box

 One to take with you to the ambassador’s residence perhaps – or just to the home of a Ferrero Rocher lover.
 Another gift with a wow factor, the “tree top” is entirely edible, and constructed from a chocolate ball and a selection of Ferrero Rochers.
 The glass pot it stands in can be personalised with the recipient’s name or a Happy Christmas message.

 A wonderfully inventive gift that will create a fun centrepiece, and you’ll be the guest with the most brownie points for the evening.

 For wow factor, presentation and taste, it has to be Hotel Chocolat’s Classic Chocolate Cabinet, it really doesn’t get any better than this for Christmas chocolate treats.

-A very special mention goes to one of the 'non-chocolate' boxes on the chocolate list – which out-performed many of the more traditional offerings – the Booja Booja Wonderbox, for sheer mouth-meltingly wonderfulness.
+A very special mention goes to one of the non-chocolate boxes on the chocolate list – which outperformed many of the more traditional offerings – the Booja Booja Wonderbox, for sheer mouth-melting wonderfulness.

 And finally, for an elegant choice that offers something very different from the ordinary, we have to call attention to the rather wonderful Mariage Frères Chocolat des Mandarins Esprit de Noël.